+Honors BioMedical Research\

+Prerequisite: A&P 303 Honors Anatomy & Physiology with a "C" or higher.

+Description: Students must have basic proficiency with experimental design and general laboratory skills to be successful in this course.
+Students delve into activities like designing a prosthetic arm as they follow the life of a fictitious family and investigate how to prevent, diagnose, and treat disease.

+Honors Engineering Research\

-BIOM 403 Honors BioMedical Research ALL YEAR/ 1 credit Description: Students mu successful in this course.
-Honors Anatomy & Physiology with a "C" or higher. ust have basic proficiency with experimental design and Students delve into activities like designing a prosthetic stigate how to prevent, diagnose, and treat disease. • • ENGR 403 Honors Engineering Research ALL YEAR/ 1 credit higher.
-Description: This course that interest with an ind quantitative research to a amount of time working faculty and peers as they of Topics to be covered incl n of ENGR 303 or BIOM 303 with a "B" or higher or provides students interested in either physics or engine lependent research project of their choice.
-They will a variety of competitions and fairs.
-Students will be ex- independently on their own research and will presen develop their skills. lude Literature review, APA writing style, measuremen- sis, graphing, statistics and presentation of findings. eering an opportunity to pursue develop, present and submit xpected to spend a significant at research findings to science SCI 403 Honors Physics ALL YEAR/ 1 credit
+Prerequisite: Completion of ENGR 303 or BIOM 303 with a "B" or higher or Honors Physics with a "B" or higher.

+Description: This course provides students interested in either physics or engineering an opportunity to pursue that interest with an independent research project of their choice.
+They will develop, present and submit quantitative research to a variety of competitions and fairs.
+Students will be expected to spend a significant amount of time working independently on their own research and will present research findings to science faculty and peers as they develop their skills.

+Topics to be covered include Literature review, APA writing style, measurement and measurement error, data collection and data analysis, graphing, statistics and presentation of findings.

+Honors Physics\